 Admission to the program will be competitive with selection based on leadership and communication skills, motivation, quantitative aptitude, and computing experience.
 The program will recruit and select students from a wide variety of disciplines and backgrounds.
 However, successful applicants must possess basic skills in statistics, computer programming and database management.
 These skills can be documented through testing and/or academic transcripts.
 It is anticipated that most applicants will be from engineering, computing, science, and business programs.

 The application process includes:

-- Online application, including transcripts and test scores (GRE or GMAT and TOEFL or IELTS scores for Int’l students)
+- Online application, including transcripts and test scores (GMAT and TOEFL or IELTS scores for Int’l students)

 - Two letters of recommendation

 - Applicant interview (qualified applicants will be contacted to schedule an interview after the online application has been reviewed)

 - Request information

 The first effective date to declare the major concentration will be July 2016.
 The first effective date for students to graduate with the major concentration will be July 2017.
 The 30 hour program will include a 15 hour Business Core (required by the state and university for the M.S. in Business Administration).
 It will also include a 15 hour Analytics Core, including two courses directly related to the capstone project.
 In some cases, additional electives may be used to replace courses contained in the business core where competency is proved.

 15 Hours- Business Core